Vereinigung Cockpit: “Easyjet must not allow Berlin to continue to bleed dry”

 The Cockpit Association is of the opinion that since then Easyjet has “regularly caused uncertainty among employees with cuts”.
 Now it is being demanded that employees should “finally be given more security and long-term perspectives”.

-Marcel Gröls, chairman of the collective bargaining policy of the Cockpit Association: “The company must now live up to its social responsibility.
-After the workforce had to cope with so many cuts in recent years, Easyjet must not let the Berlin location bleed any further."
+Marcel Gröls, Chairman of Collective Bargaining Policy at the Cockpit Association, said: "The company must now live up to its social responsibility.
+After the workforce has already had to cope with so many cuts in recent years, Easyjet must not allow the Berlin site to bleed dry even further."

 Comment